 “Chicago is a much better place because of Concordia Place.
 It is a microcosm of what the city of Chicago is.
 It’s a melting pot where students of all different backgrounds come together, to learn, to grow, to play together, and to really make our community grow.”

 Concordia values the life cycle of human potential through its full scope of programming.
-Early Learning and Preschool, School-Age 365, Teen Leadership, Adult Enrichment and Senior Wellness, serves nearly 1,000 young children, teens, adults and seniors each year.
+Early Learning and Preschool, School-Age 365, Teen Leadership and Adult Enrichment serves nearly 1,000 young children, teens and adults each year.
 No matter what age we all need a sturdy foundation and layers of support in our lives to thrive; that’s what creates a strong community.